reactjs/react.dev/content/docs/faq-state.md

 ### Why is `setState` is giving me the wrong value?

-Calls to `setState` are batched, so it is possible to "lose" an update if you call it with the partial object syntax:
+Calls to `setState` are asynchronous - don't rely on `this.state` to reflect the new value immediately after calling `setState`.
+Pass an updater function instead of an object if you need compute values based on the current state (see below for details).

+Example of code that will not behave as expected:

 ```jsx
 incrementCount = () => {